oushujun/EDTA/README.md

 ### Divide and conquer
-*You want to run different components of EDTA separately to MAYBE shortern the time*:
+*Identify raw TE libraries separately to shortern the time*:

 1.Get raw libraries from a genome (specify `-type ltr|tir|mite|helitron` in different runs)